-Western Carolina Sailing Club is located on Hartwell Lake, Anderson, South Carolina.
-WCSC was formed in 1963 by seventeen charter members who sailed from Portman Shoals Marina on Hartwell Lake.
-After two years of holding club races and events at various launching points around the lake, seventeen acres, including a ten acre island, were leased from the Corps of Engineers for a home for the Club.
-In 1966 a causeway was constructed to the island which created a protected harbor for boat anchorage.
+Western Carolina Sailing Club was formed in 1963 by seventeen charter members who sailed from Portman Shoals Marina on Hartwell Lake.
+After two years of holding club races and events at various launching points around the lake, seventeen acres, including a ten acre island, were leased from the Corps of Engineers for a home for the club.
+In 1966, a causeway was constructed to the island which created a protected harbor for boat anchorage.

-For an in-depth look at the first ten years of WCSC, including pictures, click the link below.
-Researched and written by Jim Hudson.
+Click below for an in-depth look at the first ten years of WCSC, including pictures, researched and written by Jim Hudson.